In order of joining the lab:

 Lucia Prieto-Godino – Group Leader

 Lucia obtained a B.A. from the Universidad Autonoma de Madrid in Spain, where she trained with Gonzalo Garcia de Polavieja.
 After a summer working on vision in box jellyfish in the lab of Dan Nilsson at Lund University in Sweden, she joined Michael Bate‘s group at the University of Cambridge, UK for her PhD, where she studied the embryonic development of the Drosophila olfactory system.
 For her postdoc she worked on the evolution of olfactory pathways in Drosophila, in the lab of Richard Benton at the University of Lausanne, Switzerland.
-She has received multiple awards, including the FENS EJN Young Investigator Prize 2018 and the 2018 L’Oreal-UNESCO for women in science Fellowship.
+She has received multiple awards, including the FENS EJN Young Investigator Prize 2018 , the 2018 L’Oreal-UNESCO for women in science Fellowship, a 2021 Allen Institute Distinguished Investigator Award and a 2023 Vallee Award, among others.
 In addition to the lab work, Lucia founded and runs TReND (Teaching and Research in Natural Sciences for Development) in Africa, work for which she received the Passion in Science Award 2016.

 Sinzi Pop – Postdoc